Christmas Gingerbread Tiramisu – Festive Holiday Dessert

 Directions

 • Dip a cookie into the coffee mixture for 1-3 seconds, depending on how moist you want them.
 Arrange a layer of cookies on the bottom.
 If desired, sprinkle with some extra coffee mixture.
 Arrange a generous layer of mascarpone.
 Repeat the layers.
 You can enjoy the trifle right away, but it’s better to refrigerate it for at least an hour.
-And it will be only better the next day!
+And it will be even better the next day!

 Leave a Reply